How To Deal With High Maintenance Friends: Tips And Tricks

 Managing The Drama Of High-Maintenance Friendships

-High-maintenance friendships can often come with a lot of drama, stress, and emotional exhaustion.
+High-maintenance friendships can often come with drama, stress, and emotional exhaustion.
 It’s important to remember that while we may care deeply for our high-maintenance friends, it’s not our job to fix their problems or constantly cater to their needs at the expense of our own mental and emotional well-being.

 Practice energy management by being mindful of how much time and energy you’re investing in the friendship, and make sure to take breaks and recharge when needed.